 The assembly technique followed for this structure is called “The Top-down Construction”.
 This approach allowed the construction of the core of its first 23 floors and its surroundings before fully excavating the 3 basements that would sit on a Raft Foundation.
 This saved 4 months of the building construction timeline.
 The core consisted of 44 elevators, emergency staircases, and other services which were convenient not only because it separated usable and unusable space, but also allowed for repairs without hindering the functions of the building whenever required.

 The tower consisted of 3 separate types of materials used for its structural stability.
-A steel frame structure was used for the first 40 floors of the building, post-tension concrete frame for the next 32 floors, and a steel spire that reached up to the 95th floor to complete its height.
+A steel frame structure was used for the first 40 floors of the building, a post-tension concrete frame for the next 32 floors, and a steel spire that reached up to the 95th floor to complete its height.
 This method of construction allowed for shallower floor depths and the possibility of adding 2 extra floors to its total height.
-The 500-tonne metal spire was 66 m long and was prefabricated and pre-assembled to avoid risks of working at such a great height.
+The 500-tonne metal spire was 66 m long and was prefabricated and pre-assembled to avoid the risks of working at such a great height.

 Shard was one of the earliest structures in the UK to be planned as per the publication of the US National Institute of Standards and Technology (NIST), which meant it was designed to withstand arduous conditions and had a sway tolerance of 400 millimeters due to its shape and construction techniques.